BharathKumarReddy2103/Shell-Scripting-For-DevOps/Day-03/Advanced Shell Scripting for DevOps.md

 **Introduction**

-Shell scripting is an essential skill for **DevOps Engineers, Cloud Engineers, and System Administrators.
+Shell scripting is an essential skill for **DevOps Engineers**, Cloud Engineers, and System Administrators.
 It enables automation of repetitive tasks, system monitoring, and configuration management.

 In this guide, we will explore **advanced shell scripting concepts**, including: